TimvanScherpenzeel/gltf-to-usdz-research/README.md

 Please note that this is just an experimental setup and should be seen as an attempt to create a simple pipeline from glTF to USDZ.
 I have not yet tested the outputted USDZ file as I don't have access to a device with the iOS 12.
 Currently everything is hardcoded and this is just a proof of concept.
 The tool does not accept any glTF files yet.

+Most of the findings come from `trayser` who posted details regarding OBJ to `USDZ` conversion on [developers.apple.com](https://forums.developer.apple.com/thread/104042).

 ## To do

 - Test if the constructed USDZ output can actually be loaded into AR Quick Look Gallery.